Merciful anosmia

-Merciful anosmia is a condition in which the person is unaware of a foul smell emanating from his own nose.
+Merciful anosmia is a condition in which the person is unaware of a foul smell emanating from their own nose.
 This condition is seen in atrophic rhinitis.
 In atrophic rhinitis, the turbinates, venous sinusoids, seromucinous glands and nerves undergo atrophy, resulting in a foul smelling discharge.
 As the nerve fibres sensing smell are also atrophied, the patient is unable to appreciate the foul smell.